biolab/orange-hugo/content/workflows/exploring-survival-features.md

 weight = 710
 +++

-In this workflow, we demonstrate how users can quickly explore features related to survival.
-We start the workflow with an initial screening of features by univariate Cox regression analysis.
-This step can help researchers decide which features, that is, features that impact survival might be interesting for further analysis.
-The Distribution widget shows the value distribution of the feature of interest.
-Interactively selecting patients in the distribution plot allows us to rapidly generate new groups of patients and observe the differences in the survival rate of corresponding groups in the Kaplan-Meier plot widget.
+In the workflow, we show how to find and analyze variables related to survival.
+We start with variables ranked by univariate Cox regression analysis, where we can select the feature of interest.
+The Distribution widget shows its distribution and allows us to choose interactively a group of patients related to its values.
+We compare the survival of this group to all other patients in the Kaplan-Meier plot widget.